 What do Saturday volunteers do?

-In the Contact Centre children of all ages spend time with the parent they no longer live with, and volunteers are central to making this possible.
-They work as a small team to ensure a safe, friendly and calm environment for contact.
-When on duty (roughly every 6 weeks) you prepare the hall and toys, serve refreshments and welcome parents and children.
-You need to be able to listen to children or adults who may be under stress, without judging, advising or taking sides.
-You will be offered training and ongoing support, and we will arrange your enhanced CRB check.
+In the Contact Centre children of all ages spend time with the parent they no longer live with and sometimes other family members.
+Volunteers are central to making this possible.
+They work as a small team to ensure a safe, child friendly and calm environment for contact.
+Volunteers are asked to add their name to a rota (either once a month / 6 weekly).
+Volunteers help prepare the contact room with toys, games and crafts, serve refreshments and welcome parents and children.
+Volunteers need to be able to listen to children or adults who may be under stress, without judging, advising or taking sides.
+Volunteers are offered training and ongoing support, and we will arrange your enhanced DBS check.

 If you become a Child Contact Centre volunteer, you will be joining a group of people whose work has made, and continues to make, a very real difference for a significant number of families throughout the whole of the United Kingdom.